Carbonic anhydrase 9: Regulation

 Expression of CA IX is primarily regulated at the transcriptional level.
 The promoter region of the CA9 gene contains an HRE (hypoxia responsive element) where HIF-1 can bind, which allows hypoxic conditions to increase CA IX expression.
 Expression can also be regulated post-translationally by metalloproteinases which cause shedding of the enzyme's ectodomain.
 Unlike other CA isozymes, CA IX is not inhibited by high lactate concentrations.
-However, it is inhibited by bicarbonate.

 Clinical significance

 CA IX is a transmembrane protein and is a tumor-associated carbonic anhydrase isoenzyme.
 It is over-expressed in VHL mutated clear cell renal cell carcinoma (ccRCC) and hypoxic solid tumors, but is low-expressed in normal kidney and most other normal tissues.
 It may be involved in cell proliferation and transformation.
 This gene is mapped to 9p13-p12.

 CA IX is a cellular biomarker of hypoxia.
 Furthermore, recent studies examining the association between CA IX levels and various clinicopathological outcomes suggest that CA IX expression may also be a valuable prognostic indicator for overall survival although this association has been questioned.

 CA IX shows high expression in carcinomas of the uterine cervix, kidney, oesophagus, lung, breast, colon, brain, and vulva compared to expression in few noncancerous tissues.
 Its overexpression in cancerous tissues compared to normal ones is due to hypoxic conditions in the tumor microenvironment caused by abnormal vasculature and subsequent transcriptional activation by HIF-1 binding.
 In clear cell renal carcinomas, CA IX shows high expression under normoxia due to a mutation in the VHL gene that normally negatively regulates HIF-1.
 Because of its overexpression in many types of cancer and low expression in normal tissues, CAIX has become a useful target for clear cell RCC and breast cancer tumor imaging in mice.

 CA IX plays a very significant role in tumor acidification as it has very high catalytic activity with the highest rate of proton transfer of the known CAs.
 The enzyme converts carbon dioxide outside of the tumor into bicarbonate and protons, contributing to extracellular acidosis and promoting tumor growth by regulating the pH of the cytosol.